 David and Linda Sorensen

-In his spare time, David is an Eaton Selectman, a softball umpire, a beekeeper, and a devoted grandfather.
+In his spare time, David is a beekeeper, and a devoted grandfather.
 In March, he can be found hovering over the syrup evaporator to make maple syrup from the maple trees on the property.
+Cutting, splitting and stacking firewood for winter use is a never-ending 3 season task.

 The entirety of BerryKnoll, from dwelling, garages and crops, was built mostly with David's own two hands starting in 2000.
 Prior to that, David and Linda lived in the Kearsarge section of North Conway with their children Scott and Susan, and had raspberries and blueberries there.